Requirements for Starting a Chartering Petition

 The colony must have paid in full any balance with the National Headquarters.
 Individual members must have a current balance to be initiated.

-All colony members must have completed any training and educations as required by the National Headquarters.
-GreekLifeEDU must also be completed by all members.
+All colony members must have completed any training and education as required by the National Headquarters.

 The colony must be a recognized student organization and either attained or attempted to attain Interfraternity Council (IFC) recognition as a member.

 Alumni & Volunteers

 The colony must have an advisor or advisory board that is approved and recognized by the National Headquarters.
 This includes any requirements by the institution for a faculty/staff advisor.